xpladev/docs/content/en/develop/develop/tools/xplajs/get-started-with-xpla-js.md

    touch index.ts
    ```

-   The `@xpla/xplajs` package provides the core functionality for interacting with the XPLA Chain, while `@xpla/xpla` contains the signing and transaction utilities.
+   The `@xpla/xplajs` package provides the core functionality for interacting with the CONX Chain, while `@xpla/xpla` contains the signing and transaction utilities.
   {{< alert context="warning" >}}
    **Note for Yarn Berry users**